 If the arbitrator isn’t a licensed attorney, you may have a tougher time getting background information.
 Don’t let that stop you.

 There’s nothing wrong with calling and speaking directly with the arbitrator.
 Ask about their experience in similar types of disputes.
 You can also ask for references or additional information to help you decide.

 Once the arbitrator is chosen, a hearing date will be set.
 You’ll receive a letter notifying you of the place and time of the arbitration.
 Although most arbitrations are held at the arbitrator’s office, they can also take place in conference rooms at courthouses, in meeting rooms at hotels, and other neutral locations.

 If you’re not comfortable with the place or time specified for the arbitration, contact the arbitrator, not the insurance company.
-Although most arbitration clauses give you the right to have the hearing in the county where you live, sometimes, especially in large counties, getting to the arbitration may be difficult.

 For example, if you must rely on someone else to drive, or use public transportation, getting to a specific location may be difficult.
 The arbitrator should work with you to resolve any problems.